 The baits are used according to the conditions prescribed on the relevant product labels and permits from the Australian Pesticides and Veterinary Medicines Authority to ensure safety to humans, animals and the environment.

 The baits pose no risk to pregnant women or unborn babies.
 Scientific testing does not indicate that these insecticides can cause birth defects.
 However, it is always important to minimise exposure to all chemicals during pregnancy.

 Exposure to active chemical is likely to be very low, particularly after a day or more has passed since the bait was applied.
 As these chemicals are of very low toxicity, no adverse effects would be expected if any bait were to be swallowed.
 However, if you have any concerns, seek medical advice from your family doctor.

-If you do think someone has become sick as a direct result of electric ant baits, ensure that medical advice and attention is sought from your family doctor.
-Please notify Biosecurity Queensland by calling 13 25 23, after consultation with your doctor.
+If you think someone has become sick as a direct result of electric ant baits, ensure that medical advice and attention is sought from your doctor.
+Notify Biosecurity Queensland by calling 13 25 23, after consultation with your doctor.